xaviertobin/Dawn/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 1.0.0]

 **Additional context**
 Add any other context about the problem here.
+(Link to submission, name of subreddit.)